 It is important for you to take your Health Risk Assessment (HRA).
 Your answers will help us understand your needs and allow us to provide you with the best level of care.

-For CCC Plus members, the HRA will be conducted by your care coordinator either in person or on the phone, depending on your needs.
-For Medallion 4.0 members who have a care coordinator, they will call you to conduct your HRA over the phone.
-If you are a Medallion 4.0 member and you do not have a care coordinator, you do not need to complete an HRA.
+For CCC Plus members, the HRA will be conducted by your care manager either in person or on the phone, depending on your needs.
+For Medallion 4.0 members who have a care manager, they will call you to conduct your HRA over the phone.
+If you are a Medallion 4.0 member and you do not have a care manager, you do not need to complete an HRA.